kai4785/webos_dalvik/README.txt

 The bulk of that work is from the library 'android_runtime'.
 We need to decide how much of 'android_runtime' we use, and how much we just do ourselves.
 This is where the *real* porting work is.

-In order to allow builds for dalvikvm to continue to work with out interruption, I've put all the app_process work inside an if(WORK_IN_PROGRESS) block in the main CMakeLists.txt.
-If you want to see how ap_process is progressing, you'll want to add "-DWORK_IN_PROGRESS=True" to your cmake line.
+In order to allow builds for dalvikvm to continue to work with out interruption, I've put all the app_process work inside an if(WEBOS_RUNTIME) block in the main CMakeLists.txt.
+If you want to see how ap_process is progressing, you'll want to add "-DWEBOS_RUNTIME=True" to your cmake line.

+# ./com.kai.dalvikvm/bin/app_process -verbose:class -Xzygote /system/bin --zygote --start-system-server